AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/salesforce.md

 | `password` | The password for the [!DNL Salesforce] user account. |
 | `securityToken` | The security token for the [!DNL Salesforce] user account. |

-For more information on getting started, visit [this Salesforce document](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_authentication.htm).
+For more information on getting started, refer to [this Salesforce document](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_authentication.htm).

 ## Connect your [!DNL Salesforce] account